SashaFlores/Blockchain_Developement/README.md

 # Proof of Authority Development Chain

-1. We started in class by downloading Go Ethereum Tools from https://geth.ethereum.org/downloads/ to create blockchain.
+1. We will start by downloading Go Ethereum Tools from https://geth.ethereum.org/downloads/ to create blockchain.

 2. Navigate to the folder where we decompress Go Ethereum, in our case its Blockchain-tools